ajojothepineapple/shortestPathGraph/README.md

 - End node.

-To run the DFS traversal on the target dataset, that prints the first 10 elements of traversal (see results.md for more info), using command line type: ./program "DFS on the Actual Dataset Demo"
+To run the DFS traversal on the target dataset, that prints the first 10 elements of traversal (see results.md for more info), using command line type: ./program "run DFS on actual datset"

 To run the Graphing on the Actual Dataset and write the result to output.png, using command line type: ./program "Graph Target Dataset"